serrano1314/alias-batch-scripting/README.md

 # alias-batch-scripting
-## Compatible only with devices with Wifi (Laptops), Need to some modifications if using desktop
+## Compatible only with devices with Wifi (Laptops), Need to some modifications if using desktop PC
-my aliases for my cmd commands using batch scripting if you want to use these batch file command you need to set the path env wherever these files is in and open regedit goto Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor create an "autorun" string value with value data of "chcp 65001 > nul && C:\alias-batch-scripting\cmd.bat" or where is the path of these files
+My aliases for my cmd commands using batch scripting <br/>
+If you want to use these batch file command you need to add the path of this file in path variable on environment variables and open regedit goto Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor create an "autorun" string value with value data of "chcp 65001 > nul && C:\alias-batch-scripting\cmd.bat" or where is the path of these files